 Figure 4: Using a grayscale value to control absorption.

 Absorption can also be controlled using color values.
-The observed color is the complementary color (opposite color) of the specified color value (figure 5).
+The observed color is the complementary color (opposite color) of the specified color value if Invert Absorption is deactivated (figure 5).

 Figure 5: Using color values to determine absorption.